MinhTamPhan/coding-challenges/solution.md

     - Monitoring: collect metrics from API gateway and stateless service and visualization
     - Sql database: main storage contents quiz, session config, info, leaderboard ...

-- **Data Flow**: When user submit the answer. we will record the answer_logs of user check the answer correct or not and then we will update score to leaderboard table. leaderboard will read direct from this table.
+- **Data Flow**: When user submit the answer.
+We will record the answer_logs of user check the answer correct or not and then we will update score to leaderboard table.
+Leaderboard will read direct from this table.
+All operations should be a transaction.
+Answer_logs table can be design to prevent duplicate (spam) answer with primary key `session_id, participant_id, quiz_id`

 - **Technologies and Tools**:
     - Kubernetes, Docker